webpack/webpack.js.org/content/configuration/resolve.md

 Example: `['-loaders']`

-These extensions are tried when resolving a module
+These extensions are tried when resolving a module.

 ### `resolve.enforceModuleExtension`